gaultier/microkt/README.md

 A work-in-progress compiler for a subset of the Kotlin language, with zero dependencies.
 It compiles a (very small) subset of the Kotlin language to a native executable.

-For now it only supports x86_64 (macOS, Linux should also work) although it would not be hard to add more platforms.
+For now it only supports x86_64 (macOS & Linux) although it would not be hard to add more platforms.

 Have a look at the `tests` directory to get a feeling of what's supported.
 Here's a sample (see the `Quickstart` section to see how to run it):